Use these links to obtain Fit-o-mat, cf. below for installation instructions and program requirements.

 - Transpose? - Check this box to transpose data sheet, i.e. swap columns and rows.

-- Error options - Choose between using no errors, individual data errors in specified column (or, none if column is not assigned), constant error and proportional error.
+- Error options - Choose for both the x and y dimensions between using no errors, individual data errors in specified column (or, none if column is not assigned), constant error and proportional error.
+Check 'propagate?' to rigorously propagate data errors through all dat reduction and transformation steps.

 - Data reduction - Data can be reduced by skipping or averaging n data points.
 The option 'mvavg' calculates a moving average over n consecutive data points, and the option 'log' logarithmically reduces number of data points to target number (approximately).